fruworg/drop/README.md

 A temporary file hosting service built with Echo, inspired by [0x0.st](https://0x0.st/).
 Perfect for personal, self-hosted temporary file sharing.

+**Disclaimer**: While this project is inspired by 0x0.st, it is by no means intended to provide full API compatibility with their implementation.
+This is a personal project with its own features and limitations.

 ## Features

 - Upload files up to configurable size limit (default 512MB)